Rodrigo Saraiva

 Rodrigo Miguel Dias Saraiva (born 4 April 1976) is a Portuguese consultant and politician.
 Since 2022, he has served as a member of the Assembly of the Republic, leader of the parliamentary group and member of the executive committee of the Liberal Initiative.

 Before the foundation of the Liberal Initiative, he was a member of the Social Democratic Party, having been Secretary General of the JSD and having been a Member of the Lisbon City Council during the mayorship of Carmona Rodrigues.
-He is a founding member of the Liberal Initiative and he's a member of the national leadership of the party.
+He is a founding member of the Liberal Initiative and a member of the national leadership of the party.